Capillary gravity water waves linearized at monotone shear flows: eigenvalues and inviscid damping: Introduction

 \begin{remark} a.)
-Due to symmetry, the case of $U'<0$ is completely identical except the signs of $U''$ in (3d) should be reversed. b.)
-The linear stability in (1d) and (3b) holds due to the inviscid damping in Theorems \ref{T:decay-per} and \ref{T:decay-R} and the dynamics in the directions of eigenfunctions are only oscillatory. d.)
-If $U'' \ne 0$ and \eqref{E:sigma-0} is satisfied, then the above (3b) holds. e.)
-Conditions \eqref{E:c(k)-mono-1} and \eqref{E:c(k)-mono-2} are also directly on $U$, $g$ and $\sigma$, but less explicit then \eqref{E:sigma-0}, and we leave them in Subsection \ref{SS:e-v-basic}. \end{remark}
+The linear stability in (1d) and (3b) holds due to the inviscid damping in Theorems \ref{T:decay-per} and \ref{T:decay-R} and the dynamics in the directions of eigenfunctions being only oscillatory. \\ b.)
+If $U'' \ne 0$ and \eqref{E:sigma-0} is satisfied, then the results in the above (3b) hold. \\ c.)
+Conceptually both the surface tension and the gravity have stablizing effects.
+For a given monotonic shear flow, assumption (1.8) is a sufficient condition to ensure that the surface tension itself is strong enough to stabilize the whole branch of the point spectra continued from $c^-(\infty)= -\infty$. \\ d.)
+Condition \eqref{E:c(k)-mono-1} is also directly on $U$, $g$, and $\sigma$, but less explicit, and we leave it in Subsection \ref{SS:e-v-basic}. \end{remark}

 The existence of the unbounded branches of non-singular neutral modes $c^\pm(k)$ are in contrast to the gravity waves or the Euler equation on fixed channels.
 The geometric multiplicity of $-ik c^\pm (k)$ occurs only among different $k$.
 These temporal frequencies $-kc^\pm(k)$ are asymptotic to those (see \eqref{E:dispersion-F}) of the irrotational capillary gravity waves linearized at zero.
-Moreover, after normalizing the $L^2$ of the $v$ component of the eigenfunction to be $1$, the $L^2$ and $H^1$ differences in the $v$ and $\eta$ components, respectively, between the eigenfunctions of \eqref{E:LEuler} and the linearized irrotational capillary gravity waves are of the order $O(|k|^{-\frac 32})$ as $|k| \to \infty$ (see Remark \ref{R:e-func}).
-While the strong surface tension condition \eqref{E:sigma-0} ensures the branch $c^-(k)$ staying in $(-\infty, U(-h))$, it might reach $U(-h)$ otherwise.
-Subtle bifurcation of $c^-(k)$ occurs at $c=U(-h)$, the boundary of the domain of regularity of the bifurcation equation.
-In particular, the sign of $U''$ determines whether $c^- (k)$ becomes unstable or disappears at $U(-h)$.
+Moreover, after normalizing the $L^2$ norm of the $v$ component of the eigenfunction to be $1$, the $L^2$ and $H^1$ differences in the $v$ and $\eta$ components, respectively, between the eigenfunctions of \eqref{E:LEuler} and the linearized irrotational capillary gravity waves are of the order $O(|k|^{-\frac 32})$ as $|k| \to \infty$ (see Remark \ref{R:e-func}).
+In the case (happening only if (1.8) is not satisfied) where the branch $c^-(k)$ reaches $U(-h)$, where the bifurcation equation has the worst regularity, subtle bifurcations occur.
+This had been pointed out as a possibility in the linearized gravity waves \cite{HL08, RR13, HL13}, but not analyzed.
+In particular, it runs out that the sign of $U''$ determines whether $c^- (k)$ becomes unstable or disappears at $U(-h)$.

 The spectral stability in the case $U''<0$ can also be obtained by directly modifying the usual proof of the Rayleigh theorem in the fixed channel flow case, as done in \cite{Yih72} for the gravity wave.
 Our proof provides a complete picture of the eigenvalue distribution as in the above theorem, however.